 Distressed securities are speculative and involve substantial risks in addition to the risks of investing in junk bonds.
-A Sub-Fund investing in these Securities will generally not receive interest payments on the distressed securities and may incur costs to protect its investment.
+A Sub-Fund investing in these securities will generally not receive interest payments on the distressed securities and may incur costs to protect its investment.
 In addition, distressed securities involve the substantial risk that principal will not be repaid.
 These securities may present a substantial risk of default or may be in default at the time of investment.
-The applicable Sub-Fund invested in Distressed Securities may incur additional expenses to the extent it is required to seek recovery upon a default in the payment of principal of or interest on its portfolio holdings.
-In any reorganization or liquidation proceeding relating to a portfolio company, the concerned Sub-Fund may lose its entire investment.
+The applicable Sub-Fund invested in distressed securities may incur additional expenses to the extent it is required to seek recovery upon a default in the payment of principal of or interest on its portfolio holdings.
+In any reorganization or liquidation proceeding relating to a portfolio company, the concerned Sub-Fund may lose its entire investment or may be required to accept cash or securities with a value less than its original investment.
 Distressed securities and any securities received in an exchange for such securities may be subject to restrictions on resale.